MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-azure-files.md

 - **Cause**: A problem with the Azure Files storage operation.

-- **Reccomendation**: Check the error details, and refer to [Azure Files help](/rest/api/storageservices/file-service-error-codes).
+- **Recommendation**: Check the error details, and refer to [Azure Files help](/rest/api/storageservices/file-service-error-codes).
 For further help, contact the Azure Files team.

 ## Related content